— frequently asked questions

 What's the best way to place an order?

-The easiest and fastest way is by visiting my two online galleries and choosing an image and then a style or you can visit me at an art fair that I'm participating in.
+The easiest way is by visiting my online galleries and choosing an image and then a style or you can visit me at an art fair that I'm participating in.

 What exactly is an Artist Proof (AP)?
 Do you offer sample prints of something I'm interested in?